 Your hip flexors' main function is to march your knee toward your chest.
 It can also assist with the motion of bending at the waist.
-Several muscles make up the hip flexors or hip flexor muscle.
+Several muscles make up the hip flexors or hip flexor muscles.
 The largest hip flexor muscle is the iliopsoas.
-It attaches to the front of the lower back (lumbar) vertebrae and the inside surface of the pelvis and runs through the pelvis and attaches to the top of the thigh bone (femur).
+It attaches to the front of the lower back (lumbar) vertebrae and the inside surface of the pelvis and runs through the pelvis, and attaches to the top of the thigh bone (femur).
 When it contracts, it flexes the hip joint into a marching position.
 The hip flexor or hip flexor muscles help to bring the leg forward during walking and running.
 The other hip flexor muscles are the Iliacus, Pectineus, Rectus Femoris and the Sartorius.

-There are other muscles which assist with flexing the hip, but the iliopsoas is the main and major hip flexor or hip flexor muscle.
-Because of the position of the hip flexor muscles, they can become tight with repetitive sitting activity such as working at a computer.
+Other muscles assist with flexing the hip, but the iliopsoas is the primary and major hip flexor or hip flexor muscle.
+Because of the hip flexor muscles' position, they can become tight with repetitive sitting activity such as working at a computer.

-A hip flexor strain usually causes pain in the front of the hip near the groin.
-There can be pain along the muscle but pain is usually near the attachment at the thigh.
+The quick answer is hip flexor strain usually causes pain in the front of the hip near the groin.
+There can be pain along the muscle, but the pain is usually near the thigh's attachment.
 Pain is usually worse with stretching the muscle.
 When the thigh is extended behind the body, the hip flexor muscles are stretched.
 This can cause pain if there is a strain in the hip flexors.

 Strengthening the hip flexor is helpful to prevent strains with exercise and sport activity.
-It is recommended that you see a physical therapist to give you a injury specific strengthening program.
+It is recommended that you see a physical therapist give you an injury-specific strengthening program.
 Exercises to strengthen the hip flexor may include: